Monday, October 30, 2017

 The light in the kitchen makes it look so yellow-y, but it actually works great for the new burlap.
 I set it up in the window to dry until I could work on it the next day.

-Here are my supplies - I ended up using a different ribbon, but I found these black tack hooks to add to the bottom of the board - genius!
+Here are my supplies - I ended up using a different ribbon, but I found these black tack hooks to add to the bottom of the board.

 Once the board was dry I laid the whole thing on the nearest surface to start stapling it - in this case, my bed is the perfect work area.

 I trimmed up the burlap with my rotary cutter.
 And I "painted" the edges of the burlap with some mod podge to act as a fray check.
-I don't have a pic of that, but it dried super quick and you can't even tell its there.
+It dried super quick and you can't even tell its there.

 Rooting around in my craft stash I found a couple of other designs of tacks in black and brass - the combo of them will look just fine.
-And I re-did the tack and hook spacing as well as adding a tack at every point the ribbon intersects.
-I really don't think she will mind - it looks more organic, somehow, to not have it all matchy-matchy.
-Sort of a metaphor for real life not being perfect and all!
+I re-did the tack and hook spacing as well as adding a tack at every point the ribbon intersects.

 Monday, October 9, 2017